Skip to main content

 4. Enter the maximum number of steps that can run in parallel during execution in Max.
 Threads.
 The optimal number of threads depends on server resources.
 Too few threads mean slower than necessary execution times, while too many threads can cause the server to become slow or unresponsive.

 5. Clear the Log Execution time and/or the Log Row Count check boxes if you do not want to log this information.
-Note: the Log Row Count option is only available for Data Warehouse instances.
+Note: the Log Row Count option is only available for Prepare instances.

 6. Select a setting for Managed Execution.
 You have the following options: